zurb/F5-accessibility-audit/readme.md

 # Accessibility Audit
-The following is guidelines and tips to consider with the pending upheaval of Foundation to be more accesibile out-of-the-box
+The following is guidelines and tips to consider with the pending upheaval of Foundation to be more accessible out-of-the-box

 ## Tips I’m seeing
 - Follow the three rules of ARIA
 - Change .button to button and a
 - Change disabled to [disabled] , style to use:  [disabled], a:not([href])
-- “Links without hrefs, like buttons which include disabled, do not and should not receive focus”
+- “Links without `href`s, like buttons which include disabled, do not and should not receive focus”
 - Buttons should never be left empty, there’s specific ways to meet this requirement we don’t meet yet (pg.
 28)
 - Our tooltips should show during hover *and* focus
 - alt should read like what the label would read like as standard text; "it express the function, not a description of something someone can’t see"